 The Education Foundation of the Florida Federation of Business & Professional Women’s Clubs, Inc. (BPW/FL Education Foundation) was organized in 1965 as a 501(c)(3).
-Its purpose is to make available to young women an opportunity to pursue higher learning.
+Its purpose is to make available to women an opportunity to pursue higher learning.

 The concept was originally realized by building scholarship houses for women on Florida state university campuses.
 Scholarship houses provide “a home away from home” housing for female students who have a demonstrated financial need and outstanding academic records.
 It is a cooperative living/learning facility, in which residents share good times, leadership experiences, life skills development and family community.
 Students live rent-free, paying only for food, housekeeping needs and utilities.
 Each house also includes a mini suite for a ´resident counselor´ who is responsible to see that the house operates smoothly and efficiently.